Table of Contents

 1.1 What is the GMAT test for?

-2. Why Are Schools Requiring it?
+2. Why are schools requiring it?

-3. What Skills Does it Test?
+3. What skills does it test?

-3.2 Integrated Reasoning
+3.2 Quantitative Reasoning

-3.3 Quantitative Reasoning
+3.3 Verbal Reasoning

-4. What is an Average GMAT Score?
+4. What is an average GMAT score?

 What is the GMAT test, and Why’s it so Important?